Tiffany8/Sequence-Aligner/README.md

 ## Caveats/Issues
 * One issue I dealt with was speed.
-After many iterations of refacting, I was able to bring runtime down from ~45-50 min to ~10-11 min.
+After many iterations of refactoring, I was able to bring runtime down from ~45-50 min to ~10-11 min.
 * This program assumes that sequences overlap and that there are no mutations.